Jarred Kelenic: New York Mets

 Kelenic was considered one of the top prospects for the 2018 Major League Baseball draft.
-He was drafted sixth overall by the New York Mets and signed with the team for $4.5 million.
-After signing with the Mets, Kelenic was assigned to the Rookie League Gulf Coast League Mets before being promoted to the Rookie League Kingsport Mets of the Rookie-level Appalachian League in July.
-In 56 games between the two clubs, he slashed .286/.371/.468 with six home runs, 42 RBIs, and 15 stolen bases.
+He was drafted sixth overall by the New York Mets, and signed for $4.5 million.
+He was assigned to the Rookie League Gulf Coast League Mets before being promoted to the Rookie League Kingsport Mets of the Rookie-level Appalachian League in July.
+In 56 games between the two clubs, he slashed .286/.371/.468 with six home runs, 42 RBI, and 15 stolen bases.

 Seattle Mariners

 2018-2020

 On December 3, 2018, the Mets traded Kelenic, Jay Bruce, Gerson Bautista, Justin Dunn and Anthony Swarzak to the Seattle Mariners in exchange for Robinson Canó, Edwin Díaz, and $20 million.
 Kelenic began 2019 with the West Virginia Power of the Single-A South Atlantic League.
 Kelenic was promoted to the Modesto Nuts of the High-A California League in May.
 Kelenic was named to the 2019 All-Star Futures Game.
 In August, he was promoted to the Arkansas Travelers of the Double-A Texas League.
 Over 117 games between the three clubs, he slashed .291/.364/.540 with 23 home runs, 68 RBIs, and twenty stolen bases.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas following the season.
 Kelenic did not appear in a minor league game in 2020 due to the cancellation of the minor league season due to the COVID-19 pandemic and spent the summer at Seattle's alternate site in Tacoma.
 Throughout his minor league career, Kelenic was ranked highly by prospect evaluators, with both MLB.com and Baseball America ranking him as the 11th-best prospect in baseball in 2020 and the fourth-best in 2021.